aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 From time to time we try to "leave the codebase better than we found it".
 Although that sounds good, it adds unnecessary complications for the reviewer.
 If something needs to be better, it could become a ticket in your issue tracking system.
 Most probably it should be a "techincal story" rather than a user story if it is about codebase only.

+// TODO: Tidy up below here up to the next point a bit.

+Plus, do not be too eager to fix everything on your way.
+Do you see a badly named variable, a poorly designed function, or a file with corrupted spacing and indentations?
+You don't need to do it right away in your branch, because it would be unrelated to what you are doing.
+Each team and project has their way of handling "tasks".
+You can create a ticket and track it in your issue tracking system (be it JIRA, Trello, Github Projects, even shared TODO Lists).
+This way the management also knows about what needs to be fixed or refactored and can prioritize this.
+Sometimes it may not be in the current interest of the company to tackle every technical debt or even fix every bug right away.
+Even if it is, the managers need to "manage" and know what are you working on and what works need to be done.
+Because they need to plan for the future based on "workload", "the amount of time it takes a developer to do a certain task", and "the speed in which they can develop the software at hand".
+If you took 10 days to get a feature to production, but you've spent 3 days on refactoring stuff, 1 day on fixing a bug on your way, and takes a reviewer 1 day to review your giant diff, this can be misleading for managers, because:

+1. they think such a feature usually takes 10 days to implement, while it does not if you factor out the refactor and the bugfix (and the amount of time those two add to the review process).
+2. they don't know about bugs that are present in the product, which results in them mitigating the importance of Quality Engineering in the process. (which wouldn't happen if you've reported bugs you faced)

+Usually, all you are facing is a badly engineered code, and you would "like" to see it in another way rather than it be blocking you.
+So creating a branch off of the main branch and doing the change, a refactor or anything else, should give you a green go to continue what you were working on.
+But again, creating a ticket for that makes it more observable and you can hear your teammates opinions about it.
+Maybe that refactoring idea you have is not a good one after all or maybe there is a _hidden thing_ about that bad engineered code you missed.

 ### Review your own MR before asking someone else to review it

 By doing this, you double-check if your changes are applied correctly in the final diff and ensure you don't have unintended changes in your MR. It happens that we stage and commit changes by mistake, like an unnecessary logger, of a change we experimented with, but forgot to revert it at the end.